 No damage or injuries have been reported, and the part has not been found, but the Wing notified the Okinawa Defense Bureau and the Ministry of Foreign Affairs-Okinawa about the incident.

-An unnamed Okinawa prefectural spokesman told Stars and Stripes, in reference to the eagle claw incident, “With everything going on with coronavirus, we just want them to not cause any more trouble at this moment.”
+In October, a told Stars and Stripes, in reference to the eagle claw incident, “With everything going on with coronavirus, we just want them to not cause any more trouble at this moment.”